juanhenao21/financial_response_spread_year/paper/references_text.md

 bid, $S(t) = b(t)$, and due to $b(t) < m(t)$, we have $\varepsilon(t) = -1$.
 Hence, a trade triggered by a market order to sell yields $\varepsilon(t) = -1$.

+**The Effects of Beta, Bid-Ask Spread, Residual Risk, and Size on Stock Returns** The bid-ask spread is related to the number of investors holding the asset, which reflects the availability of information about it.
+A larger number of shareholders brings about a narrower spread.
+Studies found the transaction volume (which is more readily available than the number of shareholders) to be highly correlated with the spread.
+The bid-ask spread also decreases when more information is publicly available about the asset, since market makers set the spread so as to compensate for their losses to better informed investors.
+Thus, the incompleteness of public information about an asset, is reflected in its bid-ask spread.
+In addition, the spread is negatively correlated with the firm size.
+The bid-ask spread is also related to the residual risk, which may serve as another measure of incomplete information.
+Risk-averse market makers charge a higher spread on assets with higher variance to compensate for the risk of their stock positions.
+(Causes of the spread)

+**Accounting Informotion and Bid-Ask Spreads** the spread is comprised of three types of costs facing the dealer: order-processing costs, inventory holding costs and adverse selection costs.
+The order-processing costs are the dealer's costs of arranging trades and clearing transactions.
+Tbe inventory holding costs are the dealer's costs of arrying the necessary inventory of stock to be able to trade on demand, while the adverse selection component of the spread is closely related to information flows in capital markets
+(Spread types of costs)

+Firms with deeper (more liquid) markets tend to have lower spreads.
+Specifically, quoted spreads are lower for larger, more actively-traded firms with multiple dealers.
+Order processing and inventory costs are lower for more actively-followed and actively-traded firms.
+(Lower spreads)